gnieboer/tsp-redesign/pages/account-basics/how-tsp-fits.md

     </button>
 <div id="a4" class="usa-accordion-content" markdown="1">

-If you’re a member of the uniformed services who is not covered by the Blended Retirement System (BRS), your TSP account is established by your service after you make a contribution election using your service's electronic payroll system (e.g., myPay), or complete and submit [Form TSP-U-1](/PDF/forms/tsp-u-1.pdf), *Election Form*.
+If you’re a member of the uniformed services who is not covered by the Blended Retirement System (BRS), your TSP account is established by your service after you make a contribution election using your service's electronic payroll system (e.g., myPay), or complete and submit [Election Form](/PDF/forms/tsp-u-1.pdf), *Form TSP-U-1*.

 </div>
   </li><li>